microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

     rm setup-box.sh
     rm clt.dmg
     ```
-- [ ] In the guest, check that 'm4' works in the terminal.
-If it tries to reinstall the command line tools, let it do that.
-You might need to manually run this workaround from https://developer.apple.com/documentation/xcode-release-notes/xcode-15-release-notes#Known-Issues
-    ```sh
-    sudo mkdir -p /Library/Developer/CommandLineTools
-    sudo touch /Library/Developer/CommandLineTools/.beta
-    ```
 - [ ] Shut down the VM cleanly
 - [ ] Set the VM 'Isolated'
 - [ ] In Parallels control center, right click the VM and select "Prepare for Transfer"